Decentricity/Gina-LocallyHostedChatbot-Blender/README.md

-# Lina - Locally Hosted Chatbot Blender - by decentricity
+# Gina - Locally Hosted Chatbot Blender - by decentricity

-Lina is a locally hosted chatbot based on the BlenderBot Distill model from Facebook / HuggingFace.
+Gina (previously named Lina, hence the name of the repo) is a locally hosted chatbot based on the BlenderBot Distill model from Facebook / HuggingFace.
 The chatbot utilizes the Telegram API to communicate with users and supports both text and voice input/output.
 Additionally, Lina can scrape website content if a URL is provided in the user's message.

 ## Table of Contents
 - [Features](#features)